JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-drag-drop.md

 ## Creating a drop target

-To prepare a composable to be a drag and drop target:
+To prepare a composable to be a drag-and-drop target:

 1. Describe the conditions for the composable to be the target of a drop in the `shouldStartDragAndDrop` lambda.
 2. Create (and `remember`) the `DragAndDropTarget` object that will contain your overrides for drag event handlers.